yashhere/parakeet-mlx-fastapi/README.md

-# Parakeet FastAPI Service (macOS Only)
+# Parakeet-TDT 1.1B FastAPI Service

-A production-ready FastAPI service for speech-to-text transcription using the Parakeet-TDT-CTC 1.1B model.
+A production-ready FastAPI service for speech-to-text transcription using the Parakeet-TDT 1.1B model.
 This service runs on macOS systems, powered by `uv` for fast and reliable dependency management.

 **⚠️ Platform Restriction: This package is only supported on macOS due to its dependency on MLX (Apple Silicon) and optimized audio processing libraries.**